-The Annual Compliance Notification Letter and the respective Annual Compliance Questionnaire (Exhibit 7) are mailed to the Applicant via certified mail.
+The Annual Compliance Notification Letter and the respective Annual Compliance Questionnaire (Exhibit 6) are mailed to the Applicant via certified mail.
 Annual Compliance Notification Letter notifies the Applicant that they must answer the online questionnaire (or submit the paper questionnaire) within thirty days after the application's Compliance Anniversary date.
-The Annual Compliance Notification Letter automatically uploads into the wvGMS application under Annual Compliance Notification.
-The Analyst also uploads the certified mail receipt when it is received.
+The Annual Compliance Notification Letter is placed into the client casefile.